sabatinim/sabatinim.github.io/_posts/2020-08-16-building-blocks-and-composition.md

 title: "Building blocks and composition a first taste of functional programming"
 date: 2020-08-16
 ---

 ## Overview

-> Functional programming is very cool!
-But how can I start to practice?

-if you are a developer who has wondered about this, I'd like to share my personal experience.
+Functional programming is fascinating, but how can you start practicing it?
+If you're a developer who has been pondering this question, I'd like to share my personal journey and experiences.

-I strongly believe in learning by doing.
-For this reason I decided to use a kata (little coding exercise) to practice.

-I choose the Martin Fowler kata video store.
-Not the refactoring version but the one from scratch.
-In this way I had the opportunity to have a blank sheet to start with and think about.

-This Kata is very simple.
-I want to have focus on application's domain rather than technical details such as, for example, the use of a DB for persistence or integration with an external service via HTTP.
-The purpose of the kata is creating a system able to rent different types of Movies and print the receipt in different formats (plain text and HTML).
+I firmly believe in the "learning by doing" approach.
+That's why I decided to use a coding exercise known as a kata to practice functional programming.
+Specifically, I chose the Martin Fowler kata for the video store, not the refactoring version but the one starting from scratch.
+This approach provided me with a clean slate to work with, enabling me to focus on the application's domain rather than getting bogged down in technical details.
+I opted for TypeScript to leverage the functional capabilities offered by the language.

+The chosen kata is rather straightforward.
+My aim was to concentrate on the application's domain logic rather than dealing with technical intricacies like database persistence or external HTTP service integration.
+The primary objective of this kata was to create a system capable of renting different types of movies and generating receipts in various formats, such as plain text and HTML.

 ### Test first

-I started writing a test suite about a specific movie type price calculation:
+My journey began by writing a test suite to calculate the price for specific movie types:

 ``` typescript
 it('rent new Release Movie for one day', () => {